-Perched at the base of Mount Rokko, the port city of Kobe is nestled right next to Osaka, looking out onto Osaka Bay.
-Far more subdued than its much more rambunctious no-rules neighbor, Kobe is a quaint yet proudly multicultural town, which can easily be explored by walking.
+At the base of Mount Rokko, the port city of Kobe is nestled right next to Osaka, looking out onto Osaka Bay.
+Far more subdued than its rambunctious no-rules neighbor, Kobe is a quaint yet proudly multicultural town that can easily be explored by walking.

 Once serving as a major port for Kansai back in the day when foreign trade was finally opened, Kobe had a lot of contact with other cultures.
-Now Kobe is seen as one of the most multicultural cities in Japan with a big community of foreigners.
-Kobe is notably home to one of Japan’s three biggest Chinatowns, Nankinmachi, founded by Chinese merchants who settled in the city.
+Now Kobe is seen as one of the most multicultural cities in Japan, with a big community of foreigners.
+Notably, the city is home to one of Japan’s three biggest Chinatowns, Nankinmachi, founded by Chinese merchants who settled in the city.

 What to Eat in Kobe